jlapthorne/info30006-notes/sample exam-nightie.md

 ### Privacy Essay
 - You take a photo of your cat on your smartphone and then upload it to a cat website.
 What metadata could be included specifically in that photos that infringes your privacy (not to mention your cat’s)
+  - Location
+  - Time
+  - Time of upload
+  - Device
+  - Camera properties
+  - IP address
+  - User Agent String
+  - EXIF data
+  - Camera fingerprinting
 - Explain briefly why privacy is important even if you’re not doing anything ‘wrong’
+  - Your personal information can still be used against you
+    - Identity theft - people can pretend to be you, and they can steal your bank information
+    - Empowering adversaries to use your data for wrongdoings without your consent, allowing crime against you
+    - You don't need your competitors to know who you're talking to
+  - Privacy of citizens and individuals collectively is important not just for the people, but for the state in attempting to control rates of wrongdoings
+    - Oppresive regimes has been known to use mass surveillance, an overreach in terms of privacy, to supress uprisings (such as the Arab Spring) - extreme examples, and it doesn't necessarily
+     - Cohen (2013) argues that freedom from survelliance is needed for an informed and reflective citizenship, and later elaborates on that position by showing how surveillance (and thus modulation enables by surveillance) stifles innovation by restricting the processes of play and experimentation